 $10,000 to the Center for Holocaust and Humanity Education for their Case Study for Law Enforcement: Building Community Through the Lessons of the Holocaust.
 Using the history of the Holocaust and Nazification of law enforcement as a case study, they will develop a training for law enforcement professionals that explores the topic of group think, challenge participants to analyze the role of law enforcement in history and its importance in modern-day community building and policing practices, and examine one’s conscious bias.
 Activities will focus on training implementation, ongoing support, follow ups, and development of a post-training guide.
 Set to launch in June 2021, the guide will provide ongoing activities/exercises, benchmarks, goals, and suggestions for supervisors to set for each officer.

 Grant funding for the Racial Justice Initiative will occur in phases.
-The next deadline for the next phase is March 15, 2021 at 5:00 pm.
+Stay tuned for the next deadline announcement!
 Applications that are submitted after the deadlines will be considered for the next phase, pending availability of funds and continuance of the initiative.

 Submitting an Application

-If you're interested in applying, organizations may schedule a pre-submission conference here or email a letter of intent (LOI) to OSBF Grants Manager Tiffany Patterson at TPatterson@OSBF.net.
+If you're interested in applying, organizations may request a pre-submission conference or email a letter of intent (LOI) to Executive Liasion, Michele Mitchell at MMitchell@OSBF.net.

 All applications should be submitted through OSBF’s Online Grant Management Portal.